RTimal/LXReorderableCollectionViewFlowLayout/README.md

             [mutableArray insertObject:object atIndex:toIndexPath.item];
         }

- 4. You can listen to some dragging events through comforming to `LXReorderableCollectionViewDelegateFlowLayout` methods.
+ 4. You can listen to some dragging events through comforming to `RTReorderableCollectionViewDelegateFlowLayout` methods.
  5. Setup your collection view accordingly to your need, run and see it in action! :D

 Changes